descendsphere/route-render/BACKLOG.md

 # Application Backlog

-This file contains a list of proposed features, enhancements, and bug fixes for the GPX 3D Renderer application.
+This file contains a list of proposed features and enhancements for the GPX 3D Player application.

 ## Epic: Multi-Route Management & Shareability